Get Free Shipping on your order now! Don't miss out!

 Product Details

-Our Silicon Bronze ring nails (also referred to as bronze boat nails or ring shank nails) are threaded with annular ring barbs to create a locking effect and resist pullout stresses.
+Our Silicon Bronze nails (also referred to as bronze boat nails or ring shank nails) are threaded with annular ring barbs to create a locking effect and resist pull out stresses.
 This thread form provides holding power comparable to wood screws with maximum back-out resistance.

-We recommended silicon bronze nails for wood or plywood joints where maximum resistance to withdrawal loads is required.
+We recommended silicon bronze ring shank nails for wood or plywood joints where maximum resistance to withdrawal loads is required.
+The ringed design prevents the nails from being pushed out when wooden planks and joints swell in marine conditions.
+Choose from 12 different ring nail lengths for your next repair or project.

 Note: Not recommended where shear, lateral or racking loads are significant, or for end-grain nailing.